abdusco/immich-muzei/README.md

 <img height="600" alt="immich-muzei-screenshot" src="https://github.com/user-attachments/assets/467b08e0-431f-474c-8285-04382e6b9da5" />

+## Download

+You can download the latest release from the [the releases page](https://github.com/abdusco/immich-muzei/releases/latest).

 ## Current features

 - Connect to your Immich server using server URL and API key